 - Take a look at the stitching on this boot (pictured below).
 The entire boot is constructed with reinforced double or triple stitching.

 - The boot also includes a 7mm nylon midsoles.
 The midsole sits in the middle of the “sole sandwich” and provides the boot with incredible rigidity, which really helps alleviate pressure points on the bottom of the foot when navigating rocky terrain.
-It also provides increase stability for packing heavy loads.
+It also provides increased stability for packing heavy loads.
 The sole itself features Kenetrek’s lightweight and proprietary K-Talon outsoles, which provide excellent traction.

 - The Mountain Extreme 400 has heavy duty hardware.
 Notice the boot hardware on the lower portion of the boot swivels.
 This helps prevent hardware failures, such as broken lace loops when navigating rough, rocky terrain.